apache/flink/docs/faq.md

 - make the enclosing class serializable
 - use a Java 8 lambda function.

+### In Scala API, I get an error about implicit values and evidence parameters

+It means that the implicit value for the type information could not be provided.
+Make sure that you have an `import org.apache.flink.api.scala._` statement in your code.

 ### I get an error message saying that not enough buffers are available.
 How do I fix this?

 If you run Flink in a massively parallel setting (100+ parallel threads),